mo374z/Tournament-Planner/README.md

 > :warning: Team Structre changed please create new Teams in your DB !!!!!

-> :warning: MainSettings Structre changed please delet Main Settings document in collection then open MainSetting this schould generate new default Settings !!!!!
+> :warning: MainSettings Structre changed please delete Main Settings document in collection then open MainSettings: This schould generate new default Settings !!!!!